- Before you apply for a job

 At its best: You will be inspiring the next generation of students and workers in your chosen field.
 As you continue to work with your students, you will see tangible improvements.

 At its worst: You may find that you lose some of your evenings as tuition will normally take place after school.
-Engaging with unwilling students can be incredibly frustrating.
+Engaging with unwilling students can also be incredibly frustrating.